Naimul-2019331065/Water-Level-Monitoring-System/README.md

 This project is for educational purposes and may require adherence to local regulations regarding water systems and IoT devices.
 Please ensure compliance with applicable laws and standards before implementation.

----

-Feel free to customize the README.md file according to your project's specifics and include any additional details, images, or diagrams that enhance the understanding of your IoT-based water level monitoring system.